• Loading stock data...

 The study notes that Power 5 football — by far the most lucrative college sport — contributed to the dynamic.
 The launch of the College Football Playoff in 2014, for example, allowed for major inflation of football spending.

 The disparity in growth rate suggests that top programs haven’t provided an equitable investment in women’s sports.
-In fact, the study found that a growth gap existed even when football was taken out of the equation.
+In fact, the study found that a growth gap existed even when football was removed from the equation.

 Top 25 highest-paid Women’s Basketball Coaches